Can Astrology Match Your Zodiac Sign To Your Ideal Fast Food Joint?

 Pisces: February 22 to March 20

 Wendy’s is zodiac sign Pisces top choice because you like to live to the fullest and don’t mind all that bacon that adds calories and pounds.
-Should someone tell this astrologer it’s kind of hrad to lkive life to the fullest with heart disease and strokes?
+Should someone tell this astrologer it’s kind of hard to live life to the fullest with heart disease and strokes?

 A healthy dose of skepticism goes a long way with this report regardless of whether you’re a true astrology believer or not, but for the record, this Aries will take an In-N-Out Burger over Burger King any day.